Kaushal-Chapaneri/tiger-stream/README.md

 	- Input : user id, no. of similar user, no. of movies to recommend
 	- Output : list of movies along with their genre and other calculated matrices

+## Streamlit features in action

+- Multiple Page navigation
+- Components feature for displaying html files and iframe
+- Beta columns for side-by-side elements
+- Plotly integration for interactive visualization
+- <b>(New)</b> Tooltip on Hover

 ## System Configurations

 - This Project is developed and Tested with below mentioned system configurations.